NIT-Administrative-Systems/AS-CloudDocs/development/app-patterns.md

 Livewire is not an all-or-nothing tool.
 You can livewire every screen, or build your app the traditional way and choose to livewire only a few specific pieces.

 There is a Northwestern [Bootstrap 4](https://getbootstrap.com/) theme available.
-Bootstrap depends on jQuery, but you should avoid using it for custom code as much as possible: Livewire and/or Vue are more powerful tools.
+Bootstrap depends on jQuery, but you should avoid using jQuery for custom code as much as possible: Livewire and/or Vue are more powerful tools.
+In the future, we will be able to remove jQuery and reduce the amount of Javascript browsers will need to download, giving us better page load times.

 ### Infrastructure & MASA Apps
 We always want to expose an application's data via an API.
 This will allow other Northwestern developers to create [mashup-](https://en.wikipedia.org/wiki/Mashup_(web_application_hybrid)) or [MASA-](https://www.gartner.com/document/3980382) style applications, aggregating data from several sources to create something tailored to their audience.